 Due to the variation of expense levels by company, most expense assumptions are based on company experience.
-It is important to validate expense assumptions on both a dollar and unit basis.
+The actuary typically validates expense assumptions on both a dollar and unit basis.
 Company annual statements are a good source to reconcile expense assumptions.